liquid4teur/Ansible/README.md

 - The name of a database to create,
 - A path of a directory to create.

 In task definitions, variables can be used in the task arguments or used in conditional statements (if Ansible should perform or not a certain task).
-Ansible is also able to determine whether or not the task's intended effect has already been achieved (the status is reflected bu the task returned status which contains information about the task attempt).
+Ansible is also able to determine whether or not the task's intended effect has already been achieved (the status is reflected by the task returned status which contains information about the task attempt).

+Those tasks provides some control on what could be done and allow tasks to be more dynamic by:
+- Looping: Repeating task over a list of items
+- Privilege escalation: sudo to root or others
+- Conditional execution: Runtime decisions

 The code that tasks use to perform work are called modules (custom modules can be created or already bundled on [Ansible documentation](https://docs.ansible.com/ansible/latest/modules/modules_by_category.html)) .
 Ansible uses these modules and combines it with common execution code and task argument input to be transported to the target host for execution.
 Data will be returned back to Ansible.